hibiken/asynq/README.md

 - [Sidekiq](https://github.com/mperham/sidekiq) : Many of the design ideas are taken from sidekiq and its Web UI
 - [RQ](https://github.com/rq/rq) : Client APIs are inspired by rq library.
-- [Cobra](https://github.com/spf13/cobra) : Asynqmon CLI is built with cobra
+- [Cobra](https://github.com/spf13/cobra) : Asynq CLI is built with cobra

 ## License